HectareaGalbis/adp/docs/user-api.md

 ```

 ````
 Add a table.
-Each argument must be a list of text macro calls.
+Each argument must be a list of cell macro calls.
 ````

 <h4 id="function:ADP:ITEM">Macro: ITEM</h4>